 Especially when it comes to shift swaps!
 An employee who works one 4 hour shift a week may be trying to swap with someone who has already worked 44 hours for the week already!
 Paying attention to little details like these will allow you to keep an accurate pulse on your OT spending.

 For some provinces, stat holiday pay is calculated to give an employee their “average day wage.”
-This, can be a high expense for restaurant owners if they’re not paying attention to how their scheduling.
+This, can be a high expense for business owners if they’re not paying attention to how their scheduling.

 In BC and Ontario, employees are paid an average day wage.
 Meaning, whatever they had earned in the last pay period (exempt from some earnings like overtime or vacation pay), is divided by the numbers of days worked.